push-protocol/PIPs/definitions/Standard/PRC/Notification/Payload/README.md

-		"acta": "encrypted by secret using sectype | [Optional] The cta link parsed inside the app", "aimg": "encrypted by secret using sectype | [Optional] The image url which is shown inside the app", "etime": "[Optional] if given, notif will be deleted after this in epoch", "hidden" :"[Optional] if given, notif will not show in user feed" },
+		"acta": "encrypted by secret using sectype | [Optional] The cta link parsed inside the app", "aimg": "encrypted by secret using sectype | [Optional] The image url which is shown inside the app", "etime": "[Optional] if given, notif will be deleted after this in epoch", "hidden" :"[Optional] if given, notif will not show in user feed", "additionalMeta": {
+      "type": "contains uniform data identifying the kind of data present along with a version separated by `+`", "data": "conatins the metadata",
+      "domain": "[Optional]"
+    }
+	},
 	"recipients": 0x0 for type 1, 0xtarget for type 3 or [
 		0x1: null or [{